A different kind of seeing

 As soon as Marie began telling me her stories and I began to record them, I was hooked.
 She is a mesmeric storyteller; I was drawn into her world as she told me about her years in Syria, Lebanon, Greece, and Melbourne.
 We agreed almost immediately that we would continue to work together to write her life history into a book, as had been suggested to her by her braille teacher, Ben Hewitt.

-Interview (Marie and Jill) with Jacinta Parsons on ABC Melbourne Radio Afternoons 19 October, 2020.
+Interview with Marie and Jill, by Jacinta Parsons on ABC Melbourne Radio Afternoons 19 October, 2020.
 Listen here.